Leadership in Training ExpeditionRequest Info

 Leadership Training and Life Skills Development

-Wilderness First Aid and CPR Training
+First Aid and CPR Training

-Walk in the shoes of a GRP Staff Member
+Walk in the Shoes of a GRP Staff Member

 Day 1: Arrival

-Day 21-25: Counselor and Job Training
+Day 21-33: Counselor and Job Training

-Day 28: Final Day
+Day 26 or 33: Final Day

 We reserve the right to alter the itinerary prior to and throughout the trip.
-Itineraries may change due to: severe weather, student ability, motivation and conditioning, high or low rivers, high or low snow pack, unpredictable natural disasters, vehicle breakdowns, road closures, forest fires, illness, ever changing permit regulations, any potential threat to safety; even a brilliant idea from an instructor or student.
+Itineraries may change due to: severe weather, student ability, motivation and conditioning, high or low rivers, high or low snowpack, unpredictable natural disasters, vehicle breakdowns, road closures, forest fires, illness, ever-changing permit regulations, any potential threat to safety; even a brilliant idea from an instructor or student.
 In the event of a schedule change, comparable activities will be substituted when possible and you will be notified by e-mail of significant changes.